graphql-aspnet/graphql-aspnet.github.io/docs/types/interfaces.md

 sidebar_label: Interfaces
 ---

 Interfaces in GraphQL work like interfaces in C#.
 They provide a contract for a set of common fields of different objects.
-In regards to declarations, the `INTERFACE` graph type work exactly like [object types](./objects).
+In regards to declarations, the `INTERFACE` graph type works exactly like [object types](./objects).

 By Default, when creating an interface graph type GraphQL:

--   Will name the interface the same as its class name.
+-   Will name the interface the same as its C# type name.
 -   Will include all properties that have a getter.
 -   Will ignore any methods.